Primary School Teacher

 Primary school teachers teach children between the ages of five and 13 at primary or intermediate schools.

 New primary school teachers usually earn

-Primary school teachers with more than two years' experience usually earn
+Primary school teachers with more than six years' experience usually earn

 Pay for primary school teachers varies depending on qualifications and experience.